 As mentioned, Mbps and Gbps are both used to measure data transfer.
 The more “bits” you can download per second, the faster your internet speed is.
 Whether you need that speed will come down to what you plan to use it for.

 You want to be sure that your internet connection can handle the demands of everyone in your house.
-Whether you’ve got little ones demanding Percy Pig all day long, lots of Zoom calls to attend, or want to get stuck into your favourite video game, your broadband needs to be reliable — and there’s no better way to ensure this than with full fibre broadband.
+Whether you’ve got little ones demanding Percy Pig all day long, lots of Zoom calls to attend, or want to get stuck into your favourite video game, your broadband needs to be reliable.
+There’s no better way to ensure this than with full fibre broadband.

 Even if you’re not looking for extreme speeds, modern full fibre connections are more reliable than older copper or “basic fibre” tech; removing peak-time slowdowns and greatly improving upload speeds.